 23. National Terms of Connection

 As your supplier we are acting on behalf of your network operator to make an agreement with you.
-The agreement is that both you and your network both accept the National Terms of Connection (NTC) and agree to keep to its conditions.
+The agreement is that both you and your network operator accept the National Terms of Connection (NTC) and agree to keep to its conditions.
 The NTC is a legal agreement.
-It sets out rights and duties in relation to the connection at which your network operator delivers electricity to, or accepts electricity from your home or business.
+It sets out rights and duties in relation to the connection at which your network operator delivers electricity to or accepts electricity from your home or business.
 If you want a copy of the NTC or have any questions about it, please write to: Energy Networks Association, 6th Floor, Dean Bradley House, 52 Horseferry Road, London SW1P 2AF: phone 0207 706 5137, or see the website at www.connectionterms.co.uk.